By Nicole Erb

 Specifically I can say that I had a personal story in my youth– about how I had a crush on a girl and tried to woo her in the fourth grade by giving her a really special birthday present– and how CRUSHED I was when she liked another boy’s gift more– that I used in my storytelling that got me several jobs.
 What made the story kind of unique was that I turned out to be gay– but at the time– I had no idea.
 I just wanted this girl to like me!
 And I think the adults around me were thinking– this is kind of weird.
 I used that story as a C story in a spec for “Ugly Betty.”
 Her nephew Justin was gay but didn’t know it.
 People just really reacted to how personal and unusual the story was.
 I think they thought it was funny and sweet and human.
 It got me my first two jobs in primetime.

-11. Can you give us a preview of what writers will learn from your online TV Pilot Class and your one day class in San Francisco?
+11. Give us a preview of what writers will learn from your classes?